AdaCore/training_material/courses/spark_for_ada_programmers/020_formal_methods_and_spark.rst

 A Brief Terminology Introduction
 ----------------------------------

-* **Contracts** are parts of specifications stipulating something that must be true and verifiable
+* **Contracts** are parts of specifications attached to program entities like subprograms
 * **Data dependency** contracts specify global data that a subprogram is allowed to read and/or write
 * **Flow dependency** contracts specify how a subprogram's outputs depend on its inputs
 * **Precondition** contracts specify caller constraints